-Players receive Major League service time for each day spent on the 25-man roster or the Major League injured list.
+Players receive Major League service time for each day spent on the 26-man roster (it was 25, prior to 2020) or the Major League injured list.
 Important to players and clubs alike, service time is used to determine when players are eligible for arbitration as well as free agency.

 Each Major League regular season consists of 187 days (typically 183 days prior to 2018), and each day spent on the active roster or injured list earns a player one day of service time.
 Under the 2017-21 Collective Bargaining Agreement, any player who violates the drug program will no longer receive Major League Service during his suspension, unless his suspension is reduced by 20 or more games under the mitigation provision of the program.

 Upon reaching six years of Major League service, a player becomes eligible for free agency at the end of that season (unless he has already signed a contract extension that covers one or more of his free-agent seasons).